omahs/rundler/docs/architecture/rpc.md

 **Notes:**

-- `paymasterAndData` is not required to be `0x`, but there is little use for it here, its recommended to set to `0x`.
+- `paymasterAndData` is not required to be `0x`, but there is little use for it here, it's recommended to set to `0x`.
 - `verificationGasLimit` doesn't require estimation, just set to a high number that is lower than the bundler's max verification gas, i.e. 1M.

 ```